ZECTBynmo/leto/README.md

 }
 ```

 The procedure consists of a series of 'steps'.
 Each step can have a different action, and can depend on user input where necessary.
-Things like file paths, names, etc. can be easily left for leto to 'templatize' using [maker] (https://github.com/ZECTBynmo/maker).
-A deeper explanation and examples will follow, but first...

 The following basic actions are available, directly replacing what you might do manually: